 Mortgage Charges – Effective 1st November 2019

-The Hanley Economic Building Society is closely involved in the mortgage industry’s initiative with the Council of Mortgage Lenders and Which? to make our fees and charges easy for you to understand.
+The Hanley Economic Building Society is closely involved in the mortgage industry’s initiative with the Council of Mortgage Lenders (a part of UK Finance) and Which? to make our fees and charges easy for you to understand.
 Our tariff of charges fully reflects the initiative’s good practice principles.
 The same document is being used across the industry to help customers compare mortgages.
 When looking at the fees other firms charge, you may notice some that don’t appear in our tariff (below).
 This means we don’t charge you these fees.

 |When you will pay this charge||Name of charge||What the charge is for||How much is the charge?|